FintechBanking 101

 More and more traditional banks are embracing the digital revolution.
 The era of walking into a brick-and-mortar bank and waiting in line to speak to a teller is rapidly decreasing.
 In its place is digital banking, which allows people to bank online or through a mobile app.

 While digital banking is undoubtedly convenient, it’s important to note that it’s not the same as fintech banking.
-Digital banking uses technology like websites and mobile apps to provide banking services from banks, while fintech banking is the enablement of financial services and transaction methods for a variety of financial and non-financial businesses.
+Digital banking uses technology like websites and mobile apps to provide online banking services from banks, while fintech banking is the enablement of financial services and transaction methods for a variety of financial and non-financial businesses.

 For example, a traditional bank may offer digital services that allow customers to check their balances, transfer money, and pay bills online.
 But a fintech bank would enable accounts and transaction methods for another business.
 In fact, banks, like Evolve, can provide both digital banking for customers and have BaaS solutions.